AmazingDD/daisyRec/README.md

 `python setup.py build_ext --inplace`
 to generate `.so` file for `macOS` or `.pyd` file for `WindowsOS` used for further import.

-make sure you have a **CUDA** enviroment to accelarate since these deep-learning models could be based on it.
+Make sure you have a **CUDA** enviroment to accelarate since these deep-learning models could be based on it.

 ## List of all algorithms